Patent Prototype: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 No. A prototype can be useful for finding problems with your invention, but it is not required to receive a patent.

 If you need help with prototypes and patents, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.